tide-framework/tide-doc/readme.md

 sent to Amber makes Tide a very good communication protocol between the two Smalltalks\.

+SD: Add asbtract away the problem of synchronisation/concurrency of JS\.

 To make communication as natural as possible, the Amber layer of Tide uses promises to keep the flow of callback calls sequential\.

 This documentation aims to teach how to install and use Tide through examples, as well as its architecture\.

+SD: What we will learn concretely\.